 Starting 2010 back with San Antonio, the 22-year-old batted .308/.375/.423 in his first 71 games, then was promoted to Portland.
 On August 26, he set a franchise record with 8 RBI in a game, collecting five hits (including two homers) and falling a triple shy of the cycle.
 It was especially odd as he had just three long balls after 57 games at AAA.

 After his solid performance in 2010, Hunter made the Padres' opening day roster in 2011.
-In the team's first game of the season on March 31, he came in as a pinch-runner for Cameron Maybin in the 11th inning against the St. Louis Cardinals; he came in to score an insurance run on a single by Nick Hundley and played in center field for the bottom of the 11th as the Padres won, 5-3.
+In the team's first game of the season on March 31st, he came in as a pinch-runner for Cameron Maybin in the 11th inning against the St. Louis Cardinals; he came in to score an insurance run on a single by Nick Hundley and played in center field for the bottom of the 11th as the Padres won, 5-3.
 However, after only 6 games, during which he went 1 for 4, he was sent down to the minor leagues.
 It would take him a full five years to return to the Show.
 He spent the remainder of that season with the AAA Tucson Padres, hitting .255 in 81 games.

 Sources include 2010 Padres Media Guide, 2008-2010 Baseball Almanacs